Ottoman–Wahhabi war: The Wahhabi Movement

+One of the most historically significant critics of the Ottomans in this period was Muhammad Ibn 'Abd al-Wahhab, the founder and leader of the Wahhabi movement.
+The term Wahhabi was written, and possibly first used, by Muhammad's older brother Sulayman ibn Abd al-Wahhab.
+Sulayman opposed his younger brother's movement and convinced many Bedouin tribal chiefs not to follow his brother with his letters.
+Muhammad Ibn Abd al-Wahhab was greatly influenced by the works of classical Islamic scholars Ibn Taymiyya and Ibn al-Qayyim, who had a significantly different formulation of Monotheism (Tawhid) than his predecessors.

+Muhammad Ibn Abd al-Wahhab opposed what were then mainstream religious practices that dated back to the Islamic Golden Age or before.
+Many of these were associated with Sufism, such as the visiting and veneration of the shrines and tombs of Muslim saints.
+He claimed these amounted to heretical religious innovation or even idolatry.
+However, his doctrine was not accepted by other Sunnis or other branches of Islam.
+The Wahhabis called themselves the Muwahhidun, from his doctrine on Tawhid, but the name Wahhabi stuck anyway.

-One of the most historically significant critics in this period was Muhammad Ibn 'Abd al-Wahhab, the founder and leader of the Wahhabi movement, whose followers called themselves the Muwahhidun.
-Ibn al-Wahhab cofounded of the Emirate of Diriyah by signing the Diriyah pact and joining his forces with the Al-Sauds.
-Although Ibn 'Abd al-Wahhab had indirectly expressed critiques on the Ottoman dynasty in his letters, he had decided not to publicly challenge the legitimacy of the empire as a precautionary measure.
-Ibn 'Abd al-Wahhab did not acknowledge their caliphate claims, an assertion made by Sultan Abdul Hamid I after Ottoman defeat in the 1770s Russo-Turkish war, to portray himself as the leader of the Muslim world.
+Muhammad Ibn al-Wahhab cofounded of the Emirate of Diriyah in Najd (Central Arabia) by signing the Diriyah pact and joining forces with Muhammad bin Saud Al Muqrin and what became known as the House of Saud.
+In the years that followed, he gained supporters and his movement grew.
+By 1765, the movement counted the majority of people in Najd as its followers.
+Although he had indirectly expressed critiques on the Ottoman dynasty in his letters, he had decided not to publicly challenge the legitimacy of the empire as a precautionary measure.
+He did not acknowledge their caliphate claims, an assertion made by Sultan Abdul Hamid I after the Ottoman defeat in the 1770s Russo-Turkish war, to portray himself as the leader of the Muslim world.

-Ibn 'Abd al-Wahhab's ideology and teachings are viewed as responsible for the war that occurred after his death.
-However, this did not imply that Ibn 'Abd al-Wahhab personally sought a conflict with the Ottomans, as classical Wahhabi doctrines did not view the establishment of a caliphate as a necessity upon individual Muslims.
-Ibn 'Abd al-Wahhab was rather alarmed by what he claimed was the erosion of religious morality in neighboring Ottoman vilayets and found fault with the administrative functioning of the Ottoman Empire, which he criticized for not properly enforcing Shari'ah (Islamic law) in its territories.
+Muhammad Ibn 'Abd al-Wahhab died in 1792, but his ideology and teachings are viewed as responsible for the war that occurred later.
+However, this did not imply that he personally sought a conflict with the Ottomans, as classical Wahhabi doctrines did not view the establishment of a caliphate as a necessity upon individual Muslims.
+Ibn 'Abd al-Wahhab was rather alarmed by what he claimed was the erosion of religious morality in neighboring Ottoman vilayets and found fault with the administrative functioning of the Ottoman Empire, which he criticized for not properly enforcing Sharia (Islamic law) in its territories.
 This included an economic criticism, as Ottoman economic decline led to taxes that the Wahhabis argued against on religious grounds.
 The Wahhabis believed that they offered an alternative religious and political model to that of the Ottomans and had a separate claim to Islamic leadership.
+They called for social reform based on their doctrines.
 These differences eventually led the new small state to take action against the vast neighboring empire that its founders had avoided.